The Complete Savannah Bachelorette Party City Guide

 It's hard to find a city more perfect for a bachelorette party than Savannah.
-Georgia's "Hostess City from the South" packs the charm—a Savannah bachelorette party includes historic sights, a beautiful waterfront, and plenty of good eats and drinks.
-Offering the best of city life with a small town feel, you can find everything you're looking for to satisfy your bride and her friends.
-Plus find plenty of swag to match your party's theme over on The Knot Shop.
+Georgia's "Hostess City from the South" packs the charm—a Savannah bachelorette party itinerary includes historic sights, a beautiful waterfront, and plenty of good eats and drinks.
+Offering the best of city life with a small-town feel, you can find everything you're looking for to satisfy your bride and her friends.

 There are endless options when it comes to bachelorette activities in Savannah.
 You just have to know what your bride prefers: Exploring, a healthy dose of Hollywood and American history, or eating and drinking her way through the city.

 During the day, strolling the city's 22 squares offers plenty to see, along with historic spots, charming storefronts, and tasty coffee shops.
 Or you can pedal your way through the city on a peddle pub tour—and don't forget the city's open container law (in certain sections only).

 The waterfront offers its own taste of history, along with plenty of restaurants for brunch and dinner.
 If you're looking for Hollywood history, this city is where Forrest Gump sat on a bench and declared, "Life is like a box of chocolates."
 The bench isn't in the square anymore, but you can still stand where Tom Hanks once recited the iconic movie phrase.

 For the Foodie Crew

 Savannah has plenty to offer with its restaurant and bar scene, from delicious southern fare to charming cocktail lounges.
 Trust us, you won't be wanting for food and booze in this Southern city.